Fastest land occupation in New Zealand - after five weeks, the Crown buys privately-owned waterfront property claimed by Northland iwi - NZ Herald

 - Battle for Ihumātao: How farmland became a flashpoint ...

-"It's the Crown showing more agility in how it responds to issues hapu and iwi are raising," Little told the Herald.
+"It's the Crown showing more agility in how it responds to issues hapū and iwi are raising," Little told the Herald.

-There were joyous scenes there as Ngati Kahu welcomed the end of 180 years of separation between the land and its people.
+There were joyous scenes at the site as Ngati Kahu welcomed the end of 180 years of separation between the land and its people.

 That parcel of land is one place where it is possible to say Aotearoa's story began.
-Kupe came here on his journey from Hawaiki, navigating a path which became a highway for those who would settle to build history and home before Europeans arrived.
+Kupe came here on his journey from Hawaiki, navigating a path that became a highway for those who would settle to build history and home before Europeans arrived.

 "He landed right out the front here," says Ngati Kahu's Wi Popata, kaitiaki of the occupation.